amanathwal/git/README.md

    - git log --diff-filter=R --stat: different filters to track down files if they are added(A), deleted(D), modified(M)
    - git log --oneline
    - git log --graph : show graph like view
-   - git log --no-pager: show
+   - git --no-pager log: show no pagination but entire history

  ==== **HAT (^) vs Tilda(~)**===
  its way of referencing commits.